Advice on SIC codes and your waste duty of care.

 Government’s statutory guidance on duty of care, the Code of Practice, is being updated to include recent changes in legislation and in best practice.
 You should look to this in the first instance.
 It applies in England and Wales.

 The system is identical to the EUROSTAT System NACE at the four-digit class level and the United Nations system ISIC at the two-digit Divisional level.
-This NACE system will be used from 2015.

 For further information visit the Office for National Statistics website:

-However, consignment notes have required the use of 2003 SIC codes since 2005, and Government considered that it would be too problematic for businesses to change this requirement at this time.
+However, consignment notes have required the use of 2003 SIC codes since 2005, and government considered that it would be too problematic for businesses to change this requirement at this time.
 Although if you can, you should continue to use SIC (2003) codes on consignment notes, we have issued a position statement stating that we will not generally pursue breaches of this requirement.

 The United Kingdom Standard Industrial Classification of Economic Activities (SIC) is used to classify business establishments and other standard units by the type of economic activity in which they are engaged.
 It provides a framework for the collection, tabulation, presentation and analysis of data and its use promotes uniformity.
 In addition, it can be used for administrative purposes and by non-government bodies as a convenient way of classifying industrial activities into a common structure.